OnlineSTL: Scaling Time Series Decomposition by 100x: Related Work

 Time series decomposition has been extensively studied in time series analysis and econometrics.
 One of the earliest methods was discovered in 1884 by Poynting \cite{pointing}, for removing the trend and seasonality on pricing data.
 Variants and improvements to Arima include the classical methods proposed by Macaulay \cite{Macaulay} and the more recently developed X-13 ARIMA-SEATS \cite{finley}.

 Seasonal-Trend decomposition via Loess (STL) was developed by Cleveland et al \cite{stl} and has been the most popular technique.
 This is due to the the algorithm supporting non-linear change in trend and seasonality.
-Until recently it was the only technique available which performed well on data with seasonality larger than monthly seasonality.
 MSTL \cite{mstl, bandara2021mstl}, the extension of STL to support multiple seasonalities, was later proposed.
 In STL, trend and seasonal components are computed alternately.
 Loess smoothing is then applied to extract trend, and is also used to obtain changing seasonal components.
 STL is less flexible in many ways, such as its inability to handle seasonality shifts, large periodicity, and high noise.
 Other model-based approaches such as SEATS \cite{seats} and TBATS \cite{tbats} provide confidence and prediction intervals as well.
-Extensions to these techniques make them more robust and popular in econometrics.
-However, they can only scale to monthly or quarterly level data.
+Extensions to these techniques make them robust and popular in many different fields.

 Seasonal-Trend decomposition using regression (STR) \cite{str} jointly computes trend and seasonality components by learning a two-dimensional structure.
 It also allows shifts in seasonality as well as resilience to outliers.
 Robustness is achieved using $l_1$-norm regularization.
-Non-integer seasonality is also allowed.
 However, the algorithm does not scale because learning two-dimensional structure is computationally expensive.
 Furthermore, there are many approaches based on matrix decomposition, such as SSA \cite{ssa} (based on SVD).
 SSA forms a matrix by folding a time series, followed by applying PCA.
 More recently, RobustSTL \cite{robuststl} was introduced.
 RobustSTL can handle abrupt changes in trend and performs well in the presence of outliers.
 Initially, trend is extracted by optimizing a least-absolute deviation regression objective with sparse regularization.
 A follow-up on RobustSTL allows for multiple seasonalities \cite{kdd2021}.
 All of these existing algorithms are batch algorithms, meaning that they must be retrained for every new data point, fundamentally limiting scalability.
 One could hope to rectify this limitation by retraining periodically, but this subjects an algorithm to failure resulting from concept drift or staleness.
-OnlineSTL is the only (to our knowledge) online algorithm designed to perform decomposition on data streams at scale.